apresland/ai-convnet-basics/README.md

-# Convolutional Neural Networks in TensorFlow #
+# Medical Image Analysis in TensorFlow #
-A collection of notebooks for projects focused on image classification problems.
-They make opinionated use of TensorFlow (particularly its Keras API) to create Convolutional Neural Networks (convnets) and rely on openenly available data so that they can be easily run.
+A collection of projects focused on medical image analysis.
+They make use of TensorFlow (particularly its Keras API) to create Neural Networks.
+They rely on openenly available data so that they can be easily reused.

 ## Overview ##
 The following is a brief summary of the projects.